Alluxio/alluxio/docs/en/compute/Tensorflow.md

 the Alluxio `/training-data` directory.
 Those data will be visible to the applications running on local `/mnt/fuse/`.

-Suppose the ImageNet data is stored in an S3 bucket `s3a://alluxio-tensorflow-imagenet/`.
+Suppose the ImageNet data is stored in a S3 bucket `s3a://alluxio-tensorflow-imagenet/`.
 Run the following command to mount this S3 bucket to Alluxio path `/training-data/imagenet`:

 ```bash